galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/annotation-in-apollo/tutorial.md

 Phage lysis genes are [notoriously poorly annotated](https://www.ncbi.nlm.nih.gov/pubmed/30219026).
 Often they are missed or completely misattributed.
 To combat this problem for phage spanin proteins, lysis proteins specific to disrupting the outer membrane of gram-negative bacterial hosts, the CPT utilizes the candidate ISP (i-spanin) and OSP (o-spanin) tool output.

 > ### {% icon tip %} Note that…
-> These tracks will feature a *huge* number of false positives.
+> These tracks will generate false positives.
 Be sure that the data occurs somewhere around the phage’s lysis cluster (where applicable).
 Additionally, know what to look for in a lipobox in these potential spanin genes.
 {: .tip}

 The ISP track naïvely searches the genome for every possible CDS, and then analyzes them with TMHMM.
 This happens even in the case of a mis-called or entirely missed i-spanin.
 The OSP track searches through every possible CDS which contains a lipobox as defined by the CPT. *Both* of these datasets are filtered for proximity.
 Co-incidence of a possible ISP gene and a possible OSP gene is a good sign, but the genomic context information will need to be taken into account to complete the functionality inference.